Dekker Dreyer: Curation, Producing, and Hosting

-In 2008 he founded the touring animation festival Anime After Dark which kicked off with presenting the official 20th anniversary event for Grave of the Fireflies which had a digital conversion overseen by Dreyer.
+In 2008 he founded the touring animation festival Anime After Dark which kicked off with presenting the official 20th anniversary event for Grave of the Fireflies showcasing a digital conversion which was overseen by Dreyer.

 From 2012 to 2016 he was part of Participant Media's online video arm at Takepart.com and on the launch team for their cable television network Pivot.
 Participant Media is widely known to produce content dealing with the subjects of climate change, journalistic ethics, and social justice.

 In 2016 he returned to the Slamdance Film Festival as a jury member.
 That same year he was a major supporter of the organization's DIG (Digital, Interactive, and Gaming) showcase.
 In 2018 he took on the role of organizer and co-curator of the DIG program.